wu464995183/DeckView-1/README.md

 # DeckView
 A ViewGroup that mimics Android (Lollipop) Recent apps screen layout.

+######Note by nocoo:
+People are searching for rencent screen in Lollipop kind of UI control, aka. stack view, stack card, stacked card.

 ######Note by vikramkakkar:
 DeckView is **not** a true recycler.
 It *does* recycle views - but it also updates progress map for *all* of its children on each scroll step.
 This will result in lags with large datasets.